50.043 - SQL¶

 For analytic purpose, we need to aggregate values by group.

-For example, the following statement counts the number of tuples in the publish
+For example, the following statement counts the number of tuples in the publish table.

-Suppose we would like to counts the number of published article published by publisher p1
+Suppose we would like to counts the number of published article published by publisher p1.

-is the attribute the groups created by, i.e. tuples within each group should have the same publisher_id
+In the above the group by clause specifies the attribute publisher_id is the attribute the groups created by, i.e. tuples within each group should have the same publisher_id.

 The above SQL statement is equivalent to the following relational algebra express